-Debt consolidation is when you combine multiple debt, like credit card bills and loans, by taking out a single loan at a lower interest to pay them off.
+Debt consolidation works by combining multiple debts, like credit card bills and loans.
+You take out a single loan at a lower interest rate to pay them off.
 It's a way to reduce your debt and reorganise it to make it easier to manage and affordable to pay off.

-For example, if you have three loans and two credit cards that total £15,000 in debt, you could get a single £15,000 loan to pay them off with a single monthly repayment.
+For example, if you have three loans and two credit cards that total £15,000 in debt, you could get a single £15,000 loan to pay off your debts.
+Then you repay the £15,000 loan in one single monthly repayment.

 There are two ways to consolidate debt, both of which concentrate your debt payments into one monthly bill: